Where is Roatan?

 We always have a number of security dogs (who are extremely friendly and most of the day run free), cats and sheeps on the property.
 We do not accept pets at the rooms or restaurant.

 Are there hospitals or clinics on the island?

 There is a doctor and pharmacy in Oak Ridge (10 minutes by car).
-Woods Medical Center in Coxen Hole and Hyperbaric Chamber in West End area.
+Cemesa Hospital at French Harbour (25 minutes), Woods Medical Center in Coxen Hole and Hyperbaric Chamber in West End area.

 Should I take anti-malaria medication?

 This is a personal preference but many doctors suggest getting the yellow fever, typhoid and tetanus shots.
 If you decide to take malaria medication expect some negative side effects.
 If you don’t like taking medication, wear slacks and bug spray to avoid bites.